NRM Communities

 Communities of Practice Review

 The process began with a diagnostic health check, which included one-on-one interviews and a survey of more than 120 CoP members.
-Survey feedback informed a set of recommended improvements, which were then discussed with CoP members and CEOs in workshops and used to finalise the Blueprint.
+Survey feedback informed a set of recommended improvements, which were then discussed with CoP members and CEOs in workshops and used to finalise the review.

 Want to learn more about how we’re developing leadership capacity across Queensland’s NRM sector?